menu icon

 • Get rid of these 15 items for a clutter-free kids' closet

 1. It's easier to get outfits together each morning.
-Setting aside clothes the night before helps make the morning a lot easier, especially when your kids are not morning children.
+Setting aside clothes the night before helps make the morning a lot easier, especially when your kids are not morning people.

 2. It saves you money.
-No one wants to purchase more uniforms and outfits if they absolutely do not have to.
+No one wants to buy more uniforms and outfits unless necessary.

 3. The closet becomes brighter, and you can see everything.
 The more clothes in the closet, the darker the closet will appear.
 So, lightening it up with fewer clothes allows you to see the white wall behind, making it easier to retrieve anything.
 Adding lighting to the closet also makes it brighter.

 4. You empower your children and show them that organizing is useful and important.
-Organizing with your kids shows them the importance of doing this task now, rather than taking action to repair a disorganized space after the fact. =)
+Organizing with your kids shows them the importance of tackling tasks now, rather than waiting to repair a disorganized space after the fact. =)

 5. It makes the closet easier to maintain.
-When a closet is organized, you can easily modify it when the child gets older and changes their hobbies and activities.
+When a closet is organized, you can easily modify it as the child's hobbies and activities change with age.

 Read some more benefits of organizing your kids' closet here.